MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-siem-defender.md

 ## Ingesting streaming event data via Event Hubs

-First you need to stream events from your Azure AD tenant to your Event Hubs or Azure Storage Account.
+First you need to stream events from your Microsoft Entra tenant to your Event Hubs or Azure Storage Account.
 For more information, see [Streaming API](../defender/streaming-api.md).

 For more information on the event types supported by the Streaming API, see [Supported streaming event types](../defender/supported-event-types.md).